 Matsu Folk Culture Museum 馬祖民俗文物舘

-The Matsu Folk Culture Museum in Nangan is definitley worth a visit.
+The Matsu Folk Culture Museum in Nangan is definitely worth a visit.
 The outside of the building is meant to look like a traditional stone village.
 There is also some interesting stuff on the inside too.
 The entrance fee is 40 NT per person, and it is open until 5 PM.
 (Read more…)

 Chiang Chin-kuo Memorial Hall 經國先生紀念堂